 Allergy symptoms from airborne allergens

 Allergies caused by airborne allergens such as mould spores, animal dander, dust mites and pollen are very common.
-They are known as allergic rhinitis and these types of allergies usually develop during childhood and may start to diminish later in life.
+Allergies affecting the nose are known as allergic rhinitis.

 Typical symptoms of allergies caused by airborne allergens can include: